CactiLab/BYOTee-Build-Your-Own-TEEs/README.md

 ```bash
 git clone git@github.com:CactiLab/code-build-your-own-TEE.git
 ```
-## BYOTee Example Code

-This repository contains three example reference system for BYOTee System Design.

 ## Project structure
-The example code is structured as follows
+In our implementation we develop four demo applications.
+The example code is structured as follows:
 * `app1/` - Contains an example of **Computational applications**.
 In this application the PS side sends a 64 bit data to the CTEE softcore(Microblaze).
 The CTEE SSC outputs AES encryption/decryption depending on the commands provided by the PS untrusted application.
 In the hardware deisgn of the application CTEE is constructed with a micrbolze processor with its BRAM.
 No peripherals are connected to the microblaze.